hschuelter/machine-learning-projects/README.md

 # Stanford Machine Learning Course Algorithms

-This repository contains implementations of algorithms covered in the Stanford University Machine Learning course by Andrew Ng.
+This repository contains implementations of algorithms covered in the Stanford University Machine Learning course.
 It is designed to help reinforce concepts and provide practical coding examples.

 ## 📚 Overview